wilsonmar/wilsonmar.github.io/_posts/2021-12-11-databricks.md

 {% include l18n.html %}
 {% include _toc.html %}

-<a target="_blank" href="https://wilsonmar.github.io/databricks/">This article</a> skips the generalizations to present a deep yet succinct hands-on tutorial so you get perficient quickly.
+This article aims to avoid sales generalizations to present a deep yet succinct hands-on tutorial so you get perficient quickly.

 {% include whatever.html %}